-Figure is the wavy textures across the face of the veneer; this gives the impression of an uneven surface although smooth.
-The effect is due to reflected light on the uneven arrangements of the fibers.
-Figure may be due to the wrinkling or bending, in wave formation, of the growth rings.
+Figure is the wavy textures across the face of the wood veneer that looks like an uneven surface although it is smooth.
+The effect is because of reflected light on the uneven arrangements of the fibers.
+Figure may be because of wrinkling or bending of the growth rings.
 With this in mind, figure could be caused uneven bark pressure, such as wind.
-In other words, indention on the surface of the tree by vines, fungi, etc. The value of wood is increased greatly when it is figured.
+In other words, indention on the surface of the tree is believed to cause figure.
+Generally speaking, the value of wood significantly increases when figured.

 Fiddleback is used for the backs of violins.
 This figure is visible, regular streaks running across the grain.
-The more regular the streaks, the more valuable the veneer.
-Logs for fiddleback veneers are typically quartersawn to produce nearly perpendicular patterns running from edge to edge.
+The more regular the streaks, the more valuable the wood veneer.
+Logs for fiddleback veneers are typically quartersawn.
+This produces perpendicular patterns running from edge to edge.
 Fiddleback is most known to occur in Anigre, Sycamore, and Makore.
-Fiddleback gets its name because it’s very often used for the backs of violins.
-It is sometimes called ‘crossfire’.
+We also sometimes call this “crossfire.”

-Mottled veneer is an irregular form of figure that runs across the entire surface of the veneer.
-It is typically identified by its wavy spiral-like grain that causes the veneer to have a wrinkled or blotchy figure.
+Mottle is an irregular form of figure that runs across the entire surface of the veneer.
+We identify Mottle by its wavy spiral-like grain, which causes the veneer to have a wrinkled or blotchy figure.
 The mottled figure can be random, often called “broken mottle.”
-This figure can also be referred to as ‘broken mottle’ or checkerboard-like, known as ‘block mottle’.
-Mahogany, Sapele and Bubinga are all woods that have a tendency to be mottled.
+This figure can also be referred to as checkerboard-like, or “block mottle.”
+Mahogany, Sapele and Bubinga have a tendency to be mottled.

-The name itself describes it the best.
+The name itself describes this figure best.
 There are many theories on what causes Birdseye.
-Some say it is from a worm infested tree, some say it’s caused by birds and insects and others think it is from a disease.
-Whatever the reason, it was once considered defective wood, but now is considered highly valuable.
-Birdseye is typically rotary cut to produce nice uniform round eyes.
-Birdseye is usually found in Maple, but can be found in other species on rare occasions.
+Some say it is from a worm infested tree, some say it’s caused by birds and insects, while others think it is from a disease.
+As a matter of fact, Birdseye was once considered to be defective wood.
+Now, it is considered highly valuable.
+Birdseye is typically rotary cut to produce uniform round eyes.
+Birdseye is found in Maple, but can also be found in other species on rare occasions.

 Crotch comes from the intersection of a main limb or branch and the trunk of the tree.
-The appearance of this figure can vary greatly.
-The more precise and distinct the curl or crotch, the better the quality is considered.
+The appearance of this figure varies.
+The more precise and distinct the curl or crotch, the better the quality.
 Crotch is seldom found in large sizes.
-Mahogany and Walnut Crotch veneers are best known.
+Mahogany and Walnut Crotch veneers are the most well known.

-Abnormal growth or wart-like phenomena.
-Irritation or injury forms an interwoven, contorted, or gnarly mass of dense wood fibers.
-They give the appearance of tight clusters of dormant buds each with dark pith caused by stunted growth that failed to develop into a branch.
-In most species the burls are large and decorative; for this reason, we place high value on burl veneer in our industry.
+Burls are abnormal growth or wart-like phenomena.
+Irritation or injury to a tree forms an interwoven mass of dense wood fibers.
+Burls look like tight clusters of dormant buds.
+Each has dark pith because of stunted growth that failed to develop into a branch.
+Burls are large and decorative; for this reason, we place high value on burl veneer in our industry.